Low Carb Eating

 Low carb?
 Low GI?
 Keto?
 Paleo?
 Plant-based?
 If some of these terms create confusion, you’re not alone!
-This article clears up the confusion and cuts through the hype, providing a short description of each diet, a clear outline of the included/excluded foods, plus the pros and cons of each dietary program, so you have the power to make an informed choice that fits for your family – for a meal, for a day, or for a lifetime.
+This article clears up the confusion and cuts through the hype, providing a short description of each diet, its relevance for individuals with Type 1 Diabetes (especially children), plus the pros and cons of low carb eating.
+Our goal is to give you the power to make an informed choice that fits for your family – for a meal, for a day, or for a lifetime.

-To further complicate the issue, a low carb diet is often associated with blood sugar management for those with type 2 diabetes who do not take insulin, and are, therefore, more reliant on dietary interventions to keep high blood sugar at bay.
+To further complicate the issue, a low carb diet is often associated with blood sugar management for those with Type 2 Diabetes who do not take insulin, and are, therefore, more reliant on dietary interventions to keep high blood sugar at bay.
 I remember when our son was diagnosed with T1D at just over a year old, I turned to the internet for information about diabetes and received a deluge of information on how low fat, low carb diets were the way to go.
 I was confused, and not yet informed enough to separate the information that was relevant for type 2 diabetes from that relevant to type 1.
 Low fat for my toddler?
-Cut out whole milk?!
-Reduce his carb intake?
-No more bread or crackers?!
-Of course, that wasn’t the case, my baby needed whole fat milk and healthy grain products for his growing body and brain.
+Replace whole milk with skim?!
+Drastically restrict even nutritious bread products?!
+Of course, that wasn’t the case, my baby needed whole fat milk and healthy grain bread, crackers and cereals for his growing body and brain.

-Information on low carb alternatives can also be helpful as we make different choices across the lifespan: you may find this information useful for your own dietary goals, separate from your child’s diabetes care.
-You may want to increase your energy, for example, improve your heart health, lose weight (anyone else have that extra covid 19?) or reduce symptoms associated with food sensitivities.
+Information on low carb alternatives can also be helpful as we make different choices across the lifespan: you may find this information useful if you're an adult with Type 1 or Type 2 Diabetes who would like to reduce your carb intake.
+If you're an adult without diabetes, you may find this useful for your own dietary goals.
+You may want to increase your energy, for example, improve your heart health, lose weight (anyone else have that extra covid 19?!) or reduce symptoms associated with food sensitivities.
 If so, some of the dietary programs here may help you achieve your own health goals.
 After all, the best thing we can do for our kids is to take good care of their parents!

 Does Our Family Eat Low Carb or High Carb?
 Somewhere In Between?